yeastrc/proxl-web-app/docs/install/install-proxl-custom-data-location.rst

 1. Create data directories
 ================================================
-You will need to create four directories for proxl to store its data.
+You will need to create five directories for proxl to store its data.

     1. MySQL data directory.
 This is the directory used to store the database.
     2. Spectr upload directory.
 This the directory used for spectra processing.
     3. Spectr storage directory.
 This the directory used to store spectra.
     4. Proxl upload directory.
 This is the directory where uploads are temporarily stored.
+    5. Proxl cache directory.
+Cache some results on disk to speed up the web site.

 .. important::
     If you are using WSL2 on Windows, specifying a Windows filesystem drive (e.g., ``/mnt/d/``) for your